 He fortunately, even on day two, found this amusing and just smiled back at me.
 We chatted for a bit and he was super nice and so laid back.
 Exactly how you would imagine him.

-Oh I also saw Tiger, Phil Mickelson, Rickie Fowler and a few other golfers I admittedly had to google (Gary Player and Bernard Langer).
+Oh, I also saw Tiger, Phil Mickelson, Rickie Fowler and a few other golfers I admittedly had to google.
 But back to Willy.
-That’s what I call him because we are BFFs now!
+That’s what I call him now because we are BFFs!
 At the end of the day on Friday, he stopped back by the desk and told me thank you, bye and hoped to see me the next day.
 AAAAAAHHHHHH!!!!!!!!

 No, I didn’t get a picture with him.
 I mean come on I’m a professional.

 I sadly didn’t see him on Saturday or Sunday because I only worked the mornings, but the memories will last forever.

 For those of you that thought this post was going to be more about golf, fine whatever, here.

 I did go down to the course on Monday to watch some of the finals.

 The famous 18th hole with The R&A clubhouse in the background.